 These studies require deep engineering expertise, multi-discipline analysis, and extensive documentation.
 They're best suited for institutional investors, syndicators, and owners of specialized build-outs where tax savings far exceed the study fee.

 Important Note: The IRS Cost Segregation Audit Technique Guide flags contingency-based pricing (fees tied to tax savings achieved) as a red flag.
-Investors should look for transparent, fixed-fee pricing models to avoid audit scrutiny.
+Transparent, fixed-fee pricing models avoid the audit scrutiny associated with contingency-based fees.

 Key Factors That Drive the Cost of a Study